 Song of Songs: Portraits of the Artist's Mother

-My 98 year old mother who lived with me periodically during the pandemic.
-Through her, I witnessed the effects of emotional and physical isolation.
-The needs of the body - both the basics of bodily functions, and spiritual and emotional yearnings - are satisfied largely through physical proximity to others, touch and intimacy.
+My 99-year-old mother, Mary, lived with me periodically during the pandemic.
+Through her, I witnessed the effects of emotional and physical loneliness.
+The needs of the body - both the basics of bodily functions, and spiritual and emotional yearnings - are satisfied largely through physical proximity to others, touch, and intimacy.

 The titles for the portraits of my mother come from the biblical text, Song of Songs.
 This poetry is both explicitly sensual and metaphorically spiritual, describing the intensity of the relationship between lovers.
-I choose to title works of my mother from this text to convey the truth that love and desire, the need for human contact and touch are universal.
-In this difficult time of pandemic, fear and social isolation, this reality becomes painfully clear.
+Although there is a societal disconnect between the language of sexual longing and the physicality of an elderly woman, I choose to title works of my mother from this text to convey the truth that love and desire, the need for human contact and touch are universal and not limited by age.
+Living through the pandemic and social isolation, this reality has become painfully clear.

 After Light Darkness Rose, Another Day